Cardiak

 Carl McCormick (born June 26, 1988), professionally known as Cardiak, is an American record producer.
 He began producing music in 2008.

 He has produced music for numerous artists, including Eminem, 50 Cent, Lloyd Banks, Ryan Leslie, Rick Ross, Wale, Jeezy, Meek Mill, J. Cole, Dr. Dre, Fabolous, Ace Hood, Chris Brown and Trey Songz.
 He has been nominated for two Grammys, both for his credit as a co-songwriter on the H.E.R. song "Damage".

 Early life

-Carl "Cardiak" McCormick was born on June 26, 1988 in Willingboro Township, New Jersey.
+Carl "Cardiak" McCormick was born on June 26, 1988, in Willingboro Township, New Jersey.

 In 2006, McCormick graduated from Rancocas Valley Regional High School.

 Career

-McCormick initially began his music career in 2008 as a rapper, but wanted to produce his own music, when a close friend introduced to a digital audio workstation computer software called FL Studio.
-After a train of thought, he decided to produce music full-time rather than rap.
+McCormick initially began his music career in 2008 as a rapper, but wanted to produce his own music, when a close friend introduced him to a digital audio workstation computer software called FL Studio.
 The first track he produced landed in the hands of then-rapper Joe Budden, who released a studio album called Halfway House, with the track being titled "The Soul".